-The Schneider Electric SpaceLogic hardware devices for the EcoStruxure BMS include terminal bases, PS-24V power supplies, Central IO modules, automation servers such as AS-P servers and AS-B servers, BACnet/IP devices such as MP-C controllers, MP-V controllers, IP-IO modules, and RP-C controllers, RP controller expansion modules, remote control, KNX Modbus gateway, Bluetooth and Zigbee adapters, SpaceLogic Sensor devices, Advanced Display devices, and Operator Display devices.
+The Schneider Electric SpaceLogic hardware devices for the EcoStruxure BMS include terminal bases, PS-24V power supplies, Central IO modules, automation servers such as AS-P servers and AS-B servers, BACnet/IP devices such as MP-C controllers, MP-V controllers, IP-IO modules, and RP-C controllers, RP controller expansion modules, remote control, KNX Modbus gateway, Bluetooth adapter, Wireless Adapter - Advanced, SpaceLogic Sensor devices, Advanced Display devices, and Operator Display devices.

 AD v2 uses a wired (USB) connection to communicate with EcoStruxure BMS servers.
 During installation and commissioning, you can use a wireless access point to establish communication between AD v2 and EcoStruxure BMS servers.
 AD v2 can be powered either by a AS-P server, AS-B server, or USB power adapter.